Zhuzxlab/LW-FQZip2/README.md

     -e 	the tolerance rate of mismatches.(Default: '-e 0.05').

 More discussions are available in our paper and our page(http://csse.szu.edu.cn/staff/zhuzx/lwfqzip2/index.html).
-The details of implementation, data sets, and experimental studies are provided in the supplementary file().
+The details of implementation, data sets, and experimental studies are provided in the supplementary file(http://csse.szu.edu.cn/staff/zhuzx/LWFQZip2/SupplementaryFile.pdf).